Image

 • Strict calibration and accuracy standards

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Maryland Heights, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Maryland Heights, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Maryland Heights, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Maryland Heights, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Maryland Heights, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

 Once the appeal is filed, the case moves to a de novo hearing—meaning the Maryland Heights, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
 Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Maryland Heights, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.